 • Political agendas aren’t necessarily God’s agenda:

-• American first, China first, Russia first…
+• America first, China first, Russia first…

 • Excluding others from a voice and power, by force if necessary